-- More efforts are needed to support acquisition of key competences for those at risk of educational underachievement.
+- More efforts are needed to support the acquisition of key competences for those at risk of educational underachievement and social exclusion.
 Existing efforts aimed at providing additional funding for disadvantaged learners, support for special education needs in inclusive settings or targeted measures for preventing early school leaving should be further mainstreamed.
-The growing number of people with low levels of reading literacy causes the greatest concern.
+The growing number of people with low levels of reading literacy provides the greatest cause for concern.
 Comprehensive action is required at both the national and European levels covering all levels of learning from pre-primary through to VET and adult education. - More action is also necessary to develop teaching and assessment methods in line with the competence approach.
-Learning must equip learners not only with knowledge but also with relevant skills and attitudes.
+The Member States and the Commission will reinforce work under the ET 2020 Strategic Framework to address these issues.
+Learning should equip learners not only with knowledge but also with relevant skills and attitudes.
 Particular efforts are needed for those transversal key competences that are crucial for more creativity and innovation and for success in the world of work and society at large.
-The continuing professional development of all